usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-3/Sprint-3/Running a Successful Evaluation.md

 Comparative evaluation is well-suited for agile and innovative procurements that require flexibility and iterative engagement.
 Best-value trade-offs are most effective in structured, high-value acquisitions where traceability and documentation are crucial.
 Hybrid models may be used to apply comparative methods during early phases (e.g., white papers or demos) and best-value during final evaluations.

 ---
-### II.
-Evaluation Criteria: Purpose and Best Practices
+## II.
+Evaluation criteria: Purpose and best practices

 **Purpose of Evaluation Criteria**